jenkinsci/winstone/README.md

 * `java -jar winstone.jar <webroot or warfile>`, (this method auto-detects the type) or
 * `java -jar winstone.jar --webroot=<webroot>`, or
 * `java -jar winstone.jar --warfile=<warfile>`

-If you need to support *multiple webapps*, use the `--webappsDir` switch, to which you pass a directory that contains multiple warfiles/webroots.

-* `java -jar winstone.jar --webappsDir=<dir containing multiple webroots>`

-The directory becomes the prefix name for that webapp (so hello becomes `/hello`, etc).
-The directory named ROOT becomes the no-prefix webapp.

-So, for example, if you had a directory `/usr/local/webapps` which contained sub-directories `ROOT` and `test`, if you executed `java -jar winstone.jar --webappsDir=/usr/local/webapps`, you would find that the test folder would act as a webroot for requests prefixed with `/test`, while other requests would go to the webapp in the `ROOT` folder

 ## Development
 If you have some unit test failures you may add an interface/ip alias such